Background of the Office:

 - Cannot be 70 years or older on commencing date (OH Const Art.
 IV, §6(C))

-- Must be admitted to practice as an attorney in this state and have, for a total of at least six years preceding the commencement of the term, been engaged in the practice of law in Ohio or served as a judge of a court of record in any jurisdiction in the U.S., or both (R.C.
-2301.01)
+- Must be admitted to practice as an attorney in this state and have been, for a total of at least six years, engaged in the practice of law in Ohio (R.C.
+1907.13)

 - Attend a Judicial Candidate Campaign Practices Seminar approved by the Ohio Supreme Court's Board of Professional Conduct within a year before and no later than 60 days after being certified by the appropriate county board of elections.

-How do I run for a Judge of the Court of Common Pleas Juvenile Division?
+How do I run for the Judge of the County Court?

 - Be sure to use the Filing Checklist before filing your petitions.